baranikannan06/Ecommerce-Platform/README.md

 The POJO (Plain Old Java Object) and Controller classes for the API have been automatically generated based on the OpenAPI specification using Stoplight.

-The OpenAPI specification file, which serves as the source for the code generation, is available at https://github.com/baranikannan06/Ecommerce-Platform/blob/feature_ecommerce/src/main/resources/productAPI.yaml

 ## Prerequisites